-The retroactive reinstatement of a person who was separated by a reduction in force under this chapter may only be made on the basis of a finding of a harmful error as determined by the personnel authority or the Office of Employee Appeals.
+Office of Employee Appeals.
 To be harmful, an error shall be of such magnitude that in its absence the employee would not have been released from his or her competitive level.

-Because Employee's entire competitive level was abolished, I find that even if Agency failed to meet its burden of considering job sharing and reduced hours as part of the RIF, Employee would still have been released from his position because there were no positions to job share, nor were reduced hours an option in Employee's competitive level.
+Because Employee's entire competitive level was abolished, I find that even if Agency failed to meet its burden of considering job sharing and reduced hours as part of the RIF, Employee would still have been released from her position because there were no positions to job share, nor were reduced hours an option in Employee's competitive level.
 Thus, for argument's sake, even if Agency failed to meet its burden of proof regarding job sharing or reduced hours, I find such error harmless pursuant to 6-B DCMR § 2405.7.36